nss-day-cohort-19/sass-tutorial/README.md

 3. Linux users run `sudo su -c "gem install sass"`.

-3. Sublime users need to install Sass from Sublime Packages, since Sublime does not automatically have syntax highlighting.
+3. To have syntax highlighting in Sublime, users need to install Sass from Sublime Packages, since Sublime does not automatically have highlighting for Sass.